About

 I consider myself a liberatory and anti-oppressive therapist, because I support your awareness of how the sociopolitical, cultural and historical contexts you emerge from have affected you beyond your control.
 I stand firm in an anti-racist, anti-mysogynist, anti-homophobic, anti-ableist stance that holds space for folks holding multiple identities, languages and queer ways of living.

 I take great care and responsibility for how power arises in the therapy relationship.
 While I recognize my authority and expertise is necessary in treatment, none of this is effective unless you feel empowered, open to collaboration or feel ok to question things or stop.
-As a result, I aim to offer interpretations from what emerges in our sessions to enhance our thinking together, not as an ultimate authority and not to take away from your process of understanding yourself.
+As a result, I aim to offer interpretations from what emerges in our sessions only if they are useful to you at that time, not as an ultimate authority and not to take away from your process of understanding yourself.
 Moreover, I always invite you to feel free to clarify otherwise or disagree.

 As an avid learner holding a social justice lens, I am also informed by attachment, trauma, critical race, decolonial, Black feminist, queer, and gender theories.
 This means that my clinical base is psychoanalytic because of its methodology of deep listening and its frameworks that help to understand how we are psychically formed in relationship to other people and phenomena.
 But like all theories and disciplines it requires continuous evolution and critique for ways it will inevitably fall short of being inclusive to all, thus I am a constant student in other disciplines where psychoanalytic theory has yet to write about.